rmuraglia/menura-kb/docs/build-guide.md

 This is the order (and location) in which I like to install the components:

 1. **Diodes**: install these on the *bottom* of the PCB.
 The line on the diode should be closer to the pad enclosed by a silkscreen marking.
-If this is unclear, please check the [build tips](#build-tips) section below.
+If this is unclear, please check the [build tips](#diode-orientation) section below.
 2. **Hotswap sockets**: install on the *bottom* of the PCB
 3. **Power switch**: install on the *top* of the PCB.
 You may install it on the bottom if you prefer, but you will then have to adjust the case
 4. **Controller**: install on the *top* of the PCB.
 It is strongly recommended to socket your controller with sufficiently tall sockets so you can put the battery between the controller and the PCB.
 Be sure to align the labeled pins -- this means that on the left, the MCU will have the components on top, and on the right, the components will be facing down.
+If you are not confident in determining the controller orientation, I suggest reviewing the [build tips](#mcu-orientation).
 5. **Reset button**: install on *top* of the PCB.
 You may install it on the bottom if you prefer, but you will then have to adjust the case
 6. **Battery jack**: install on *top* of the PCB.
 Note that you will only use 2 of the 3 through holes at any given time.
 Align the positive (+, conventionally red) terminal of your battery with the *center* hole of the footprint.
-Check the [build tips](#build-tips) for more detailed info.
+Check the [build tips](#battery-jack-orientation) for more detailed info.
 You may install this on the bottom if you prefer, etc etc
 7. **FFC connector**: this footprint is only available on one side, so you don't have much of a choice 😅

 > [!NOTE]